12noonLLC/MathExpressions.12noon/README.md

 *Calculate X* saves the workspaces in your *Documents* folder in a file called `CalculateX.xml`.

-If you are familiar with XML, you can exit *Calculate X* and edit this file to add or remove calculations or workspaces.
+If you are familiar with XML, you can exit *Calculate X* and edit this file to modify, add, or remove calculations.

 If you use cloud storage, such as OneDrive or DropBox, you can synchronize this file between multiple computers.